LeunensMichiel/twallie-website/README.md

 # twallie-website

 Site for Deejay Twallie

 This repository contains:

-* Twallie Gatsby Static Site
+- Twallie Gatsby Static Site
-* Twallie CMS

 ### Dependencies

-made with Gatsby.js and Strapi Headless CMS
+made with Gatsby.js and Netlify CMS